Skip to content

 Product enrichers

 Product enrichers offer a way to add, replace, set, and update attributes of product catalogue items.
-This process is called enrichment hence the name enricher.
+This process is called enrichment hence the name enrichers.

-Product catalogue items have a so-called attribute collection which is the container of attributes found on the product details page in the tabbed area.
+Product catalogue items have an attribute collection, which is the container of attributes found on the product details page in the tabbed area.

 Product enrichers themselves also have an attribute collection similar to products.
 An enricher's attribute collection serves as a template for enriching a product - in correspondence with the target and merge rules defined on the enricher.